TonyCWeng/Practice_Problems/notes/nontechnical_overview.md

 ### Unmounting
 - ComponentWillUnmount(); invoked before component is unmounted and destroyed.
   - Utilized for Component clean-up (invalidate timers, cancel network requests, clear up DOM elements created by componentDidMount).

+## Iteration vs Recursion
+- Iteration makes use of loops to perform the same step over and over whereas in recursion, the recursive function makes a call to itself with changed inputs to repeat the process.
+Recursion has a drawback in depth, as it continues to draw up intermediate results on the stack as needed.
+Due to stack depth limitations, it is possible for one's program to stop functioning before ever reaching its solution.